silverstripe/developer-docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Create and use GraphQL schema {#history-viewer-gql}

 The history viewer uses GraphQL queries and mutations to function.
-Silverstripe CMS 4 support two major release lines of `silverstripe/graphql`, so instructions for using each of those are included below.
+There's instructions for setting up a basic schema below.

 #### Define GraphQL schema {#define-graphql-schema}

 Only a minimal amount of data is required to be exposed via GraphQL scaffolding, and only to the "admin" GraphQL schema.
-The way you do this varies wildly between `silverstripe/graphql` v3 and v4.

-##### Graphl 4 {#define-graphql-schema-v4}

 For more information, see [Working with DataObjects - Adding DataObjects to the schema](/developer_guides/graphql/working_with_dataobjects/adding_dataobjects_to_the_schema/).